HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

   2 Fair pieces of evidence--for example:

-  - Two of:  photo ID, medical record, or insurance card
+  - Two of:  photo ID confirmed by comparison to individual, medical record, or insurance card

     ​    **OR**

-  - Gov't issued photo ID + mobile number billed to the person; Declaration of identity assertion by the individual(5)
+  - Gov't issued photo ID confirmed by comparison to individual + mobile number billed to the person;

+  Plus declaration of identity assertion by the individual indicating that submitted information represents their own identity(5)

 In healthcare settings, additional demographics may also be collected and used in matching (for example, administrative gender and birth sex).
 Refer to the Patient Matching section for additional verification requirements on such attributes.